Chromatic-Vision/Flashbox/README.md

   - Python `3.10.*+` and pygame `2.1.*+` should be fine ***(no guarantees)***

 Windows 8 or newer:
-  - Nothing, you just have to run .exe file in the zip of latest release.
+  - Nothing, you just have to run .exe file in the zip of the latest release.